 Section » Integration

 Roma children are intelligent and diligent, but they also need a lot of attention and trust instead of discrimination, they need to feel trusted from the first moment you meet them.
 They have excellent results in school when their families move abroad.
-Furthermore, they achieve that in a foreign language that neither them, nor their parents spoke before.
+Furthermore, they achieve that in a foreign language

 It may seem unbelievable, but it is true.
 Even more, this could be a European precedent that will have far-reaching consequences for the social standing of Roma, and even non-Roma.